-Buddha Statue Meaning & Identity
+Buddha Statue Meaning and Identity

 Buddha statues come in many different shapes and forms.
 For example, the sculpture can be depicted standing, walking, sitting or in a reclining posture.
 Reclining statues notwithstanding, the Buddha is usually depicting gestures with his hands that are called mudras.

 Fortunately, Buddha hand gestures are very effective in helping to identify the Buddha or Bodhisattva which is portrayed by the statue.
 Additionally, the Buddha hand gestures are the key the Buddha statue meaning.
-By using mudras, the divinities reveal their inherent virtues and we can also begin to appreciate the Physical Appearance of the Buddha.
+By using mudras, the divinities reveal their inherent virtues and we can also begin to appreciate the physical appearance of the Buddha.

-Common Buddha Hand Gestures & Postures
+Common Buddha Hand Gestures and Postures

 There are over 100 different Buddha hand gestures (mudras) that have various meanings which make each Buddha statue unique.
 Additionally, each of these Buddha postures illustrates some significant event in the past life (lives) of the original Buddha.
-Understanding the difference between the Buddha hand gestures is the first step to Buying the Right Buddha statue.
+Understanding the difference between the Buddha hand gestures is the first step to buying the right Buddha statue.

 Some examples include: